andytwoods/trumpet_notes/README.md

 ## Features in the pipeline
 - Spectrum analyser so the trumpet player can play a note and we can check whether it is correct.
 - Backend (Django) to store progress.
-- More sophisicated spaced learning algorithms.
+- More sophisticated spaced learning algorithms.